SajanBista/Predicting_Salary/README.md

-# Predicting Salary Using Polynomial Regression for my first assignment of fuse machine ai fellowship
+# Predicting Salary Using Polynomial Regression for my first assignment of fuse machine ai fellowship where I am trying to implement 12 factor app

 This project is a machine learning web application built with FastAPI which predicts salary based on their level or position using Polynomial Regression.